Adopt

 Story

-Jack is a three year old Golden Doodle who is an amazing companion.
+Jack is a five year old Golden Doodle who is an amazing companion.
 He loves to be active on walks, runs, and anything outdoors.
 He was adopted in Frostproof, Florida and has been with me since he was 8 weeks old.
 He has been around a lot of kids throughout his life (my nieces and nephews) and is always making new puppy friends at the dog parks.
-Jack is eager to please, very smart and well behaved.
+Jack is eager to please, very smart and well behaved once he knows you.
 Jack does not usually bark throughout the day, and his temperament although he gets really excited when meeting new people and still jumps sometimes is pretty easy going when it's just you and him at home.
+He does have bounds of energy and for the first ten minutes of meeting a new person will jump and be all over the place .
+He then settles down and lies down within 10 minutes.

 Male, Adult